hantsy/spring-microservice-sample/README.md

 ![microservice](./microservice.png)

-Follow the **BoundedContext** of DDD, we will break the backend into three small services, including:
+To demonstrate the Microservice architecture, we will reuse the models in my [RESTful application sample](https://github.com/hantsy/angularjs-springmvc-sample), and follow the **Bounded Context** concept of DDD(Domain Driven Design), break the backend monolithic application into three small services, including:

-* **auth-service** is the service for signin, signup and signout.
+* **auth-service** is serving the operations of signin, signup and signout.
 * **user-service** is responsible for user management.
-* **post-service** is the APIs for a simple CMS, including posts and comments.
+* **post-service** exposes APIs for a simple CMS, including posts and comments.

-Besides these, we use **nginx** as the **API Gateway**, in this demo it is just responsible for routing the incoming requests to downstream services.
+Besides these, we use **nginx** as the **API Gateway**, which is just responsible for routing the incoming requests to downstream services.

 ## Prerequisites

-I assume you have some experience of Spring, and you have also installed the following software.
+I assume you have some experience of Spring, and know well about the [REST convention](https://en.wikipedia.org/wiki/Representational_state_transfer), esp the [CHAPTER 5: Representational State Transfer (REST)](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) from Roy Fielding's dissertation: [Architectural Styles and the Design of Network-based Software Architectures](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).

+And you have also installed the following software.

 * [Oracle Java 8 SDK](https://java.oracle.com)
 * [Apache Maven](https://maven.apache.org)